tomas-osswald/switch_2020_g3/docs/sprint3/user_stories/US151_AddEmail.md

 ## 2.1 Summary

-At the moment a person can have one or no phone numbers when it is created.
+At the moment a person can have one or more email address.
+The required, initial Email Address serves as the person's unique ID.
-As such, the validation of the phone number must accept a null value.
+A valid email address must not be null, empty or blank, and must adhere to the following rules:

+- local-part@domain.extension
+- Uppercase and lowercase Latin letters A to Z and a to z
+- Digits 0 to 9
+- Printable characters !#$%&'*+-/=?^_`{|}~
+dot ., provided that it is not the first or last character and provided also that it does not appear consecutively (e.g., John..Doe@example.com is not allowed).

 The following Domain Model is only referring to this user story.
 The complete model can be found in the diagrams folder.